-- a A designated finance or audit person or department reviews the audit findings and meets with the independent auditor as necessary. - b The auditor's report is reviewed and formally approved or accepted by the administrative authority and is made available for public inspection. - c When a management letter has accompanied the audit, the administrative authority promptly reviews and ensures that recommendations are implemented. - d The program sends to National CASA/GAL any audit findings or questioned costs from any private or government audit/monitoring report within 60 days of receipt of findings. - e Programs receiving grant funding through National CASA/GAL may be subject to additional financial oversight.
+- a A financial audit, review or compilation is completed within nine (9) months following the close of the fiscal year. - b A designated committee of the governing board, such as a finance or audit review committee, or a designated member of the governing board reviews the audit findings and meets with the independent auditor as necessary. - c The auditor's report is reviewed and formally approved or accepted by the governing board and is made available for public inspection. - d When a management letter has accompanied the audit, the governing board promptly reviews and ensures that the recommendations are implemented. - e The program sends to National CASA/GAL any audit findings or questioned costs from any private or government audit/monitoring report within 60 days of receipt of findings. - f Programs receiving grant funding through National CASA/GAL may be subject to additional financial oversight.